bhattlab/kraken2_classification/manual/extra.md

 That's 85 seconds for a dataset with about 10 million read pairs.
 Obviously more cores can make things faster for larger datasets.

 ### Classification percentages
-I've evauluated some of the databases below on sets different metagenomic datasets, and compared the unclassified percentages to our old Kraken1 custom database.
+I've evaluated some of the databases below on sets different metagenomic datasets, and compared the unclassified percentages to our old Kraken1 custom database.
 See [this spreadsheet](https://docs.google.com/spreadsheets/d/15nVMno4w4Q-DVO9tdp1DBpwKslOkLb2TVqnSnuEofTY/edit?usp=sharing) for a summary of results.
 Overall, Kraken2 with the high quality database classifies less reads than Kraken1 but much quicker.
 The full genbank database has increased classification percentages and speed.

+### Taxonomy modifications
+When modifying the NCBI taxonomy with the [improve_taxonomy.py](../scripts/improve_taxonomy.py) script (which creates the `taxonomy_array.tsv` file necessary for downstream processing steps), the following changes are made to make the taxonomy more human interpretable:

+ - Anything below a species gets set as rank subspecies
+ - Prune the taxonomy to a specified set of levels.
+ - To fix cases of "unclassified XXX" or "environmental samples" being at weird places in the tree and not having a useful name, use the heuristic:
+   - if the name is "unclassified X" or "environmental samples" and everything below it is a species, and parent is not a genus or species than mark that as a genus
+ - A few custom changes
+   - Set crass-like viruses to genus
+   - Set unclassified bacterial viruses to family
+   - Set all superkingdoms to kingdom
+   - Set Fungi and metazoa to be direct descendants of root